vygr/ChrysaLisp/STATUS.md

 ------

-GUI process now sends out a ev_type_gui event to all top level components on a GUI resize event.
+GUI process now sends out a +ev_type_gui event to all top level components on a GUI resize event.
 This allows apps to resize themselves or in the case of the new wallpaper app demo, maybe switch to better fitting assets etc.